-Can you put a PCIe 4.0 SSD in a 3.0 slot?
+Can you put a PCIe 4.0 SSD in a PCIe 3.0 slot?

 How do we test PCIe 4.0 SSDs?

-We put every SSD we get in the PC Gamer labs through their paces in a variety of benchmarks made up of a mix of synthetic tests and real-world applications.
-To ascertain a drives sequential throughput we use ATTO SSD Benchmark for compressible data (a best case scenario) and AS SSD for incompressible data (more realistic).
-We also test random threoughput with AS SSD and a combination of CrystalDiskMark 7.0 and Anvil Pro.
+We put every SSD we get in the PC Gamer labs through their paces in various benchmarks made up of a mix of synthetic tests and real-world applications.
+To ascertain a drives sequential throughput, we use ATTO SSD Benchmark for compressible data (a best-case scenario) and AS SSD for incompressible data (more realistic).
+We also test random throughput with AS SSD and a combination of CrystalDiskMark 7.0 and Anvil Pro.

 How big a PCIe 4.0 SSD should I buy?

 As big as you can afford.
 At the very least, you want the room to install Windows 10 and a few of your most played games.
 As games get bigger, we increasingly see 500GB as being a bit cramped, and if you're buying for the long term, then a 1TB makes more sense.
 Newer models appear to start at 500GB, so there are not many options below that much of the time anyway.